-The balance as of June 30, 2021 represented the entrusted loan provided by the Group to certain manachised hotel.
-The loan carried an interest rate per annum of 4.55%.
-The maturity term of the loan was one year.
+The balance as of March 31, 2021 represented the entrusted loans provided by the Group to certain manachised hotels.
+The loans carried an interest rate per annum of 4.55%.
+The maturity term of the loans was one year.

 5. Property and equipment, net